- Fantastic Team

 Rental Price in Ireland

 Cost of rents once again depends on your preferred location.
-And to no surprise, when the value of a property rises, rent rises as well… There is a roughly 11% rise in rent cost in Ireland.
+And to no surprise, when the value of the property rises, rent rises as well… There is a roughly 11% rise in rent cost in Ireland.
 In areas with higher demands, you may even pay a bit extra on top of the asked price.

 Paying Utility Bills in Ireland